cs-amy/project-codebase/README.md

 # Enhancing OCR Accuracy Through CNN-Based Deobfuscation of Adversarial Text

 ## Overview

-This is an MSc Computer Science project that implements a CNN-based deobfuscation system as a preprocessing step for Optical Character Recognition (OCR).
+This is an MSc Computer Science project that implements a CNN-based deobfuscation model for letter classification (which can be extended to word classification in the future).
 The system is designed to counter adversarial text obfuscation techniques, where characters are deliberately transformed to confuse automated recognition while preserving human readability.

 Common obfuscation techniques include:

 - Replacing letters with look-alike characters (e.g., '@' for 'a', '0' for 'o')
 - Using characters from other scripts or alphabets
 - Using symbols that visually resemble standard characters
 - Inserting zero-width spaces or other invisible characters

 ### The Project at a Glance

 This project focuses on improving Optical Character Recognition (OCR) accuracy by tackling the challenge of adversarial text obfuscation.
 Here's a comprehensive overview:

 **Core Problem:**